 Comfort: 8/10 + Comfortable earbuds although may feel slightly bulky

-Value: 9/10 + Solid pair of IEMs that are available at a discounted price
+Value: 9/10 + Solid pair of IEMs that are available at a very good price

 The sound quality of the Audiophile Elite earbuds is exceptional – they sound very crisp and clear, and definitely pack a good punch in the low-end frequency range.
 The bass response on these earbuds is phenomenally tight and powerful, with very good midrange and crisp highs.
 You can also tweak the bass settings on your smartphone to increase the bass response if required.
 When playing music on these earbuds, you can really hear the low bass, high trebles and the midrange with precision and clarity; vocal performances sounded natural and smooth, and instrumental music was detailed with a good level of soundstage.
 These earbuds are capable of producing ample bass and you will definitely love these earbuds if you listen to mostly bass heavy music such as electronic dance music or rock and pop.
 The sound signature of the Audiophile Elite earbuds leans towards the warmer range but does have a pretty good sparkle in the treble and highs.
 On the whole, we would say that the Audiophile Elite earbuds does deliver some of the very best sound quality we have heard for IEMs in this price range.